TT Talk - Another step towards reducing supply chain accidents

 - The Japanese delegation also reported on high numbers of incidents on their roads with many fatalities.

 Regardless of the precise figures globally, it is clear that too many accidents occur, many of which could be avoided.
 Investigations into causal factors for incidents are often uncertain as the resulting devastation usually hides the positioning and securing of cargo items within containers and road vehicles.
-However, analysis of the TT Club’s claims indicates that as many as two-thirds of accidents involving the loss of or damage to containerised cargo are likely to have been caused by improper packing and securing of cargo inside the unit.
+However, analysis of the TT Club's claims indicates that as many as two-thirds of accidents involving the loss of or damage to containerised cargo are likely to have been caused by improper packing and securing of cargo inside the unit.“as many as two-thirds of accidents involving the loss of or damage to containerised cargo are likely to have been caused by improper packing and securing of cargo”CTU Code development

 Following more than two years of intensive efforts by an international Group of Experts (GoE), comprised of many experts from the transport and container shipping industry, the new CTU Code was finalised in November 2013.
 The new CTU Code is a non-mandatory, inter-modal guidance document based on best practices and internationally agreed technical provisions.
 It provides detailed, consistent and comprehensive information on all aspects of loading and securing of cargo in CTUs, taking account of the requirements of all sea and land transport modes.